 She frowns, still leaning over him, their faces six inches apart.
 She was wrong, yesterday.
 He does look different.
 He looks raw, like a man barely tethered to the last strand of his control.

-“I don’t trust you,” she says, and in the next instant his arms trap hers against her body and he’s flipping them over.
+“I don’t trust you,” she says, and in the next instant his hands are over her head and his arms trap hers against her body and he’s flipping them over.
 She struggles.
 Her lungs compress and she’s panting for air.

 She can feel it with her whole body, his change.
 It’s like all her cells line up straight and point at him, quivering.
 She lies still.
 The tips of his fangs scrape her neck as she breathes.
 Her heart is pounding against his ribcage.
 And in between her legs.